janelia-flyem/neutu_user_doc/common/backend/dvid/config.md

 # Body Annotation Dialog

 A body annotation dialog can be customized by configuration saved in DVID.
 NeuTu/Neu3 looks for the configuration at `<dvid_base_url>/api/node/<uuid>/<segmentation>_annotations/key/schema`.
 It is a JSON object that has the same format as used in Clio.
+Multiple bodies can also be annotated together once with a similar body annotation dialog.
+But such a dialog uses a separate configuration at `<dvid_base_url>/api/node/<uuid>/<segmentation>_annotations/key/schema_batch` although the format is the same.

-Here is a simple example of the configuration:
+Here is a simple example of a configuration:

 ```
 {